Home » Banking Lawyers in Chandigarh

 The RBI often communicates closely with the SEBI, IRDAI, working together to regulate banking activities.
 Also, The Ministry of Finance, through its Department of Financial Services:

 If an entity wants to conduct any banking services, it is important that they obtain a license by applying to the RBI.
-And once the license is obtained, that banking company can conduct supplementary business such as borrowing and lending, trade finance, guarantee, and indemnity business, financial leasing and hire purchase.
-In case if an entity proposes to deal in foreign exchange, then it needs a separate license from the RBI issued under the Foreign Exchange Management Act.
+And once the license is obtained, that banking company can conduct supplementary business such as borrowing and lending, trade finance, guarantee, and indemnity business, financial leasing, and hire purchase.
+In case, an entity proposes to deal in foreign exchange, then it needs a separate license from the RBI issued under the Foreign Exchange Management Act.

 Only authorized dealers have approved powers to facilitate foreign exchange and cross-border transactions.
 In order to have a bank license application is given to the RBI which is set out according to the norms of Banking Regulation (Companies) Rules, 1949.
 Therefore it is important for the Foreign banks before they carry on banking business in India, to obtain banking, notwithstanding whether they are licensed in their home state.
 And for debt-related matters, our team of veteran DRT lawyers in Chandigarh are acclaimed in that legal arena too.

 An expert banking advocate should not only be familiar with the RBI rules but also need to have profound knowledge regarding other bank rules running throughout India.
 Our seasoned and top banking lawyers in Chandigarh are well-versed with the legal framework under which different banks operate in India.